pqabelian/abelian-community-website/docs/downloads/fullnode-db.md

 ## Description of Abelian Full Node Database

-Abelian full node database includes three types: semi-fullnode, normal-fullnode, and fullnode.
+Abelian full node database includes three types: semi-fullnode, normal-fullnode, and full node.
 For related parameters and configuration methods, please refer to the [Abelian Full Node User Guide Document](/guide/abelian-node#_2-configuration-abec).

-## Semi-Full Node
+## Normal-Full Node

 ### Default Data Directory Location

 #### (Mainnet)

-- The default for the Abec mainnet in Abelian Desktop Wallet Classic (Legacy) version 4.1.1 uses semi-fullnode, with the default data directory location as follows:
+- The default for the Abec mainnet in Abelian Desktop Wallet Classic (Legacy) version 4.1.1 uses normal-fullnode.
+Solo mining users are recommended to use this type of full node, with the default data directory location as follows:

 ::: code-group